porsche-design-system/porsche-design-system/packages/components-js/src/components/layout/grid/grid.design.md

 ### Viewport range

 To provide consistency throughout all Porsche web experiences, all layouts should be optimised for a viewport range from **320 px** to a maximum of **1920 px**.
 For viewport sizes from 1920 px onwards a growing white space outside the left and right edge should be used.
-This can be done by using the [Content Wrapper](#/components/layout/content-wrapper) component.
+This can be done by using the "extended" content width variant of the [Content Wrapper](#/components/layout/content-wrapper) component.

 ![Porsche Design System grid architecture](./assets/grid-maxwidth.png)

 ### Layout template
 To make layouting from scratch as easy as possible, the optimized viewport sizes are provided by [Sketch artboard templates](http://designsystem.porsche.com/latest/porsche-design-system-layout-template.sketch).
 They come with final layout settings (including the responsive grid) that can be turned visible via: View → Canvas → Show Layout.

 ## Tips for responsive layouting